d-ries/linux-essentials/05_filecontents/100_solutions.md

 ## Task 8
-Create with nano a file named “test.c” with the following text:
+Create with nano a file named "test.c" with the following text:

 ```
 #include <stdio.h>